 On February 6, 2014 DHCS released its first ever Dashboard Report on Medi-Cal Managed Care.
 The report will be updated quarterly and then shared publicly through a webinar at each release.
-Starting on March 1, 2014, the report will be posted on the new DHCS monitoring website, but for February, the report has been posted to the Medi-Cal Managed Care website.
+Starting on March 1, 2014, the report will be posted on the new DHCS monitoring website.

 The current report provides information on managed care enrollment, finances and trends in grievances.
 In addition, the report provides comparative information on health plan quality metrics such as timeliness of prenatal care, postpartum care and readmission rates.
 The overall goal of the report is to increase transparency and provide a regular means updating stakeholders on the Medi-Cal Managed Care Program.
 Based on the 2012 HEDIS measurement period, GCHP exceeded the Minimum Performance Level (MPL).
 In the area of timeliness for prenatal care, GCHP placed near the midpoint for all plans and for postpartum care, GCHP exceeded the MPL placing in the top third of all plans for 2012.

-Senate Budget & Health Committee Oversight Hearing-Coordinated Care Initiative On February 6, 2014 the Senate Budget and Senate Health Committees held an oversight hearing concerning oversight of the eight-county pilot Coordinated Care Initiative (CCI) now known as Cal MediConnect.
+Senate Budget & Health Committee Oversight Hearing-Coordinated Care Initiative

+On February 6, 2014 the Senate Budget and Senate Health Committees held an oversight hearing concerning oversight of the eight-county pilot Coordinated Care Initiative (CCI) now known as Cal MediConnect.
 The eight pilot counties are: Alameda, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.
 Under the CCI, dual eligibles must enroll in Medi-Cal managed care to receive their benefits.